markthree/dnrm/README_EN.md

 ## Optimization Principle

+1. Hot Path Search
-1. `deno` has a faster cold start than `node`.
+2. `deno` has a faster cold start than `node`.
+3. On-demand lazy loading of low-frequency modules, on-demand lazy configuration file generation
-2. use regular configuration for `registry` configuration to quickly fetch and replace configuration without any time-consuming parser, no serialization and deserialization
+4. use regular configuration for `registry` configuration to quickly fetch and replace configuration without any time-consuming parser, no serialization and deserialization
-3. replace the configuration directly against the configuration file instead of calling a child process to do `npm config set registry=... `, because `npm` has too many internal branches, which is the main reason for getting stuck
+5. replace the configuration directly against the configuration file instead of calling a child process to do `npm config set registry=...`, because `npm` has too many internal branches, which is the main reason for getting stuck

 <br />